The Rain Comes Down

 When someone says, “I will always love you,” take note: I later sifted that clue and found nothing.

 All I wanted was to feel the softness of her hair.
-Now, in the latter day, I feel my wife’s soft hair every night, and it is everything I imagined and wanted it to be, and more.
+In the latter day, I felt my wife’s soft hair every night, and it was everything I imagined and wanted it to be, and more.

 Sometimes I look back at it and wonder how I survived.
 I remember that time, but in a way that I am almost viewing it as a stranger inside myself.